Deciding Conjugacy of a Rational Relation: Introduction

 Since the conjugacy of $\calK\calF_i$ is decidable, we can check whether $E_1^*, \ldots, E_k^*$ are conjugate expressions.
 Thus, to show the decidability of $\calM\calK\calF_i$, it suffices to show the decidability of the following question.

-\begin{question}[Conjugacy of Monoid Closures] Given conjugate sumfree expressions $E_1^*, \ldots, E_k^*$, is the expression $E = (\alpha_0,\beta_0) E_1^* (\alpha_1,\beta_1) \cdots E_k^*(\alpha_k,\beta_k)$ conjugate? \end{question} We show that \Cref{qn:kleene} and \Cref{qn:monoid} can be effectively answered.
+\begin{question}[Conjugacy of Monoid Closures] Given conjugate sumfree expressions $E_1^*, \ldots, E_k^*$, is the expression $E = (\alpha_0,\beta_0) E_1^* (\alpha_1,\beta_1) \cdots (\alpha_{k-1},\beta_{k-1})E_k^*(\alpha_k,\beta_k)$ conjugate? \end{question} We show that \Cref{qn:kleene} and \Cref{qn:monoid} can be effectively answered.
 The idea is to use the notion of common witness that we mentioned in the beginning (further elaborated in \Cref{def:commonwitness}).

 We present two common witness theorems that address the above questions: \begin{enumerate} \item Let $G$ be an arbitrary set of conjugate pairs.
 The set $G^*$ is conjugate if and only if $G$ has a common witness (\Cref{conjugacy}). \item Let $G_1^*, \ldots, G_k^*$, $k > 0$, be arbitrary sets of conjugate pairs.
-The set called a \emph{sumfree set}, is conjugate if and only if it has a common witness (\Cref{generalmonomialwitness}).
+The set called a \emph{sumfree set}, is conjugate if and only if either it has a common witness, or each $G_i^*$ has a common witness and there exist words $u,v$ such that each pair of words in $G$ is a cyclic shift of a word in $uv^*$. (\Cref{thm:conjugateMonoidClosure}).

 \end{enumerate}